NadiyaDyka/PMSchemaLoader/README.md

  "include" is associative array where pair consist from unique identifier
            of the subschema and of the name of the subschema in the descriptor.
            This unique identifier need for transfer as a second parameter for command ajv.addSchema.
-           If this parameter not passing, schema should have unique identifier build into it.